ritchielrez/ritTimer/README.md

 }
 ```

-#### 2. Pause/unpause timers
-You can pause then unpause a specific timer if you want so.
+- **⏸ Pause/unpause timers:** You can pause then unpause a specific timer if you want so.
 Example:
 ```c++
 #define RIT_TIMER_IMPLEMENTATION
 #include <ritTimer.hpp>